There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Billy Strayhorn composed this for Duke Ellington and it became one of the most popular numbers in his band’s book.
 Bright and joyful, it perfectly conveys the journey to Harlem in bustling New York.

-This was one of the best editions of the Ellington orchestra, featuring trumpeter Cootie Williams, saxophonists Johnny Hodges and Ben Webster, and player Jimmy Blanton.
+This was one of the best editions of the Ellington orchestra, featuring trumpeter Cootie Williams, saxophonists Johnny Hodges and Ben Webster, and bass player Jimmy Blanton.

 Modern version: Dewey Redman featuring Joshua Redman